xvik/dropwizard-orient-server/README.md

 ##### Client initialization

 Server lifecycle is managed using a `Managed` object, so the embedded server will start only together with jetty (`server` command).
 Managed instances are started after all bundles run methods and even after application run method, so server will be unreachable if you try to access it from these methods.

 ###### Connecting using plocal

-The most efficient way to connect to the embedded server is using [`plocal`](This engine writes to the file system to store data.
-There is a LOG of changes to restore the storage in case of a crash.	).
+The most efficient way to connect to the embedded database is using `plocal`.
+This engine writes to the file system to store data.
+There is a LOG of changes to restore the storage in case of a crash.

 `plocal` doesn't require a started server and it's faster than remote connection.
 With an embedded server you would be able to use studio (remote connection) together with your application using `plocal` (win-win).